-ARCHIVED - Quarterly Financial Report - For the quarter ended 31 December 2011
+Quarterly Financial Report – For the quarter ended 31 December 2017

 Statement outlining results, risks and significant changes in operations, personnel and program

-The quarterly financial report for the National Energy Board (NEB or Board):
+The quarterly financial report for the National Energy Board (NEB):

-- should be read in conjunction with the Main Estimates;
+- should be read in conjunction with Main Estimates and Supplementary Estimates;

-- has been prepared by management as required by section 65.1 of the Financial Administration Act and in the form and manner prescribed by the Treasury Board; and
+- has been prepared by management as required by Section 65.1 of the Financial Administration Act (FAA) and in the form and manner prescribed by the Treasury Board (TB); and

 - has not been subject to an external audit or review.

 The NEB has five Core Responsibilities, Energy Adjudication, Safety and Environment Oversight, Energy Information, Engagement, and Internal Services.
 A summary description of the NEB’s core responsibilities can be found in the Main Estimates (Part II).

 The NEB receives its funding through annual Parliamentary authorities.
 The majority of expenditures are subsequently recovered from the companies regulated by the NEB and the funds are deposited in the Consolidated Revenue Fund of the Government of Canada.